Binance Market Update (2022-09-17)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include UFT, CVP, and JOE, up by 75%, 25%, and 24%, respectively.
+Market outperformers include UFT, DOCK, and CVP, up by 73%, 24%, and 19%, respectively.

 Top stories of the day: